Financial economics: Financial markets

+As these methods become more prevalent in financial markets, economists would expect greater information acquisition and improved price efficiency.

+In fact, an apparent rejection of market efficiency (see below) might simply represent "the unsurprising consequence of investors not having precise knowledge of the parameters of a data-generating process that involves thousands of predictor variables".

+At the same time, it is acknowledged that a potential downside of these methods, in this context, is their lack of interpretability "which translates into difficulties in attaching economic meaning to the results found."

 Challenges and criticism

-As above, there is a very close link between (i) the random walk hypothesis, with the associated belief that price changes should follow a normal distribution, on the one hand, and (ii) market efficiency and rational expectations, on the other.
+As above, there is a very close link between:

+the random walk hypothesis, with the associated belief that price changes should follow a normal distribution, on the one hand;

+and market efficiency and rational expectations, on the other.

 Wide departures from these are commonly observed, and there are thus, respectively, two main sets of challenges.

 Departures from normality

-As discussed, the assumptions that market prices follow a random walk and that asset returns are normally distributed are fundamental.
-Empirical evidence, however, suggests that these assumptions may not hold, and that in practice, traders, analysts and risk managers frequently modify the "standard models" (see Kurtosis risk, Skewness risk, Long tail, Model risk).
+The assumptions that market prices follow a random walk and that asset returns are normally distributed are fundamental.
+Empirical evidence, however, suggests that these assumptions may not hold, and that in practice, traders, analysts and risk managers frequently modify the "standard models" (see kurtosis risk, skewness risk, long tail, model risk).